datkumar/code-journal/src/content/concepts/dsa/recursion/4-recurrence-master-thm.md

 A recurrence relation is an equation that recursively defines elements in a sequence of numbers as a function of the preceeding one(s)

 **Order**: The order of a recurrence relation refers to the highest difference between the subscripts of the term being defined and the preceding terms used in the equation.
-It essentially tells you **how far back you need to look** in the sequence to calculate the n<sup>th</sup> term
+It essentially tells you **how far back you need to look** in the sequence to calculate the $n^{th}$ term

 **Initial Terms**: These are the **starting seed values** of the sequence you need to kick off the calculations using the recurrence relation.